Miya Bholat Miya Bholat

 Fleet standardization isn’t just about neat documentation.
 It directly impacts operating expenses, safety performance, and how quickly a company can grow into new territories.
 Without standardized processes, scaling a fleet often means multiplying problems rather than multiplying efficiency.
 You end up with unpredictable maintenance outcomes, compliance gaps, and wildly different cost per mile figures between cities.

 Consider a fleet operating in three states.
 If maintenance intervals vary by 2,000 miles between locations, annual repair costs can differ by 20–30% even with identical vehicles.
-The business doesn’t just lose money—it loses predictability.
+The business doesn’t just lose money.
+It loses predictability.
 Predictability is what allows leaders to budget accurately, forecast downtime, and make confident expansion decisions.

 Common Pain Points of Multi-Location Fleet Management